Important Occupational Health Announcement for all investigators using lab animals!

 Personnel bitten by a nonhuman primate, scratched by a nonhuman primate or by nonhuman primate equipment, or who has any mucous membranes exposed to nonhuman primate secretions (e.g. urine, saliva, feces) are instructed to:

-- Follow the instructions for wound care management found in the “Bite/Scratch/Splash Kit” located adjacent to the animal rooms;
+- Apply first aid immediately, follow the instructions for wound care management found in the “Bite/Scratch/Splash Kit” located adjacent to the animal rooms;

-- Immediately report incident to a DCM clinical veterinarian or DCM veterinary technician;
+- Report incident to a DCM veterinarian or veterinary technician;

 - Report to the GU Hospital Emergency Room or his/her own private physician for evaluation for Herpes B exposure.
 The potentially exposed person will take with him/her a copy of the B-Virus Exposure Management Protocol.
 An incident report will be completed by the person’s supervisor and other documentation will be completed by the treating physician.

-Research personnel who become ill or injured due to animal contact or animal allergen exposure should inform his/her primary care physician about his/her occupational exposure to animals.
+Research personnel should immediately report to Occupational Health any health complaints that they suspect may be related to animal contact or animal allergen exposure and inform his/her primary care physician about his/her occupational exposure to animals.
 Where appropriate and indicated, specialty consultation will be obtained.

 For More Information

-For additional information about the Occupational Health Program, contact Dr. Philip Witorsch, Medical Director, through Mrs. Simona Strong, Program Coordinator, at 202-687-1734.
+For additional information about the Occupational Health Program, please contact the Medical Director, through the Program Coordinator, at 202-687-1734.